Roper Lake State Park

 Roper Lake State Park is a public recreation area of Arizona, United States, surrounding 32 acre Roper Lake.
 It is surrounded by the sky island Pinaleño Mountains range, which include Mount Graham.
 The state park is located off U.S. Route 191, 5 mi south of Safford, at the Gila River and Valley.

 History

 Originally developed as a private recreation area in the 1960s, Roper Lake became state-owned when the Arizona Game and Fish Commission acquired it in 1969.
 The land for the park, formerly a ranch, was purchased by the state in 1972 in order to construct a reservoir.
 The park opened to the public in 1975.

 Features

-The park includes a boat ramp, beach for swimming, picnic area, campground, cabins, and hot spring.
+The park includes a boat ramp, beach for swimming, picnic area, campground, and, cabins.
 The lake is stocked with bass and trout, and boats are limited to small electric motors.
 Hiking trails are available, and the park is a place for birdwatching.

 Dankworth Pond State Park, located 3 mi south, includes a 15 acre fishing pond, picnic area, and kayaking.